smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Getting In-Car Microphone Audio/index.md

 2. Audio Pass Thru was closed due to user pressing "Cancel".

-    If the Audio Pass Thru was displayed, and the user pressed the "Cancel" button, you will receive a @![iOS]`resultCode`!@ @![android,javaSE,javaEE]`Result!`@! of `ABORTED`.
+    If the Audio Pass Thru was displayed, and the user pressed the "Cancel" button, you will receive a @![iOS]`resultCode`!@ @![android,javaSE,javaEE]`Result!`!@ of `ABORTED`.
 You should expect to ignore this Audio Pass Thru.

 3. Audio Pass Thru was closed due to user pressing "Done".

-    If the Audio Pass Thru was displayed, and the user pressed the "Done" button, you will receive a @![iOS]`resultCode`!@ @![android,javaSE,javaEE]`Result!`@! of `SUCCESS`.
+    If the Audio Pass Thru was displayed, and the user pressed the "Done" button, you will receive a @![iOS]`resultCode`!@ @![android,javaSE,javaEE]`Result!`!@ of `SUCCESS`.
 You should expect to handle this Audio Pass Thru as though it was successful.

 4. Audio Pass Thru was ended due to the developer ending the request.